 EIC Accelerator

-2.5M grant + up to 15M equity
+2.5M grant + up to 10M equity

 The flagship programme for deep tech startups.
 Combines a non-repayable grant with optional equity investment from the European Investment Fund.
 Requires TRL 5 or above and a large potential market.
+In 2026: 6 cut-off dates, simplified 20-page full proposal, minimum equity raised to €1M.

 Grant Equity High difficulty